 If you’re not selling physical products, you don’t necessarily need Schengen access right now.
 Bulgaria is still an EU member, has access to IBAN and is also a member of BSEC, an economic union of countries around the Black Sea, which might open up some additional opportunities.
 On top of that, joining Schengen has become a mere formality at this point, so the country might soon join the EU single market.

 With a 10% flat tax and the option to keep profits in the company without taxation, North Macedonia combines to best of Bulgaria and Estonia, with the one caveat that it’s not an EU member, which makes it less suited for shipping out physical goods or providing B2B services.

 Best country for a physical business

 If you’re planning on building your startup or want to move your existing business to Eastern Europe, there’s one additional thing you’ll need to worry about, and that’s hiring people.
-Which gives as some interesting results.
+Which gives some interesting results.

 We can’t be more bullish on this country for this type of business.
-Not only does North Macedonia have the most interesting tax system for entrepreneurs (it has a 10% flat tax and the option to keep profit in the company without being taxed), the country also has a highly educated and multilingual professional population.
+Not only does North Macedonia have the most interesting tax system for entrepreneurs (it has a 10% flat tax and the option to keep profit in the company without being taxed), but the country also has a highly educated and multilingual professional population.
 Since the cost of living in the country is relatively low, salaries are more than affordable.

 East Europe has something to offer to every online entrepreneur, but depending on the type of your business, some of them have that little cherry on top that convinces you to settle there.
-Of course there’s more to life than business so you also want to inform yourself about all the cultural, adventure & leisure options at your disposal.
-We can’t recommend enough to do your research before moving there and maybe stay there for a couple weeks just to experience the local life.
+Of course, there’s more to life than business so you also want to inform yourself about all the cultural, adventure & leisure options at your disposal.
+We can’t recommend enough to do your research before moving there and maybe stay there for a couple of weeks just to experience the local life.
 We hope our website can do its part in helping you make an informed decision.
 Good luck!